The Codac manual

 This list is in alphabetical order by surname.

-We appreciate all contributions, whether they are code, documentation, bug reports, or suggestions.
-If you believe you should be listed here and are not, please contact us to update the list.
+We appreciate all contributions, whether code, documentation, bug reports, or suggestions.
+If you believe your name should be included here and it is not, please contact us so we can update the list.

 Provisional Plan

-Below is a provisional plan for the structure of this manual.
+Below is a provisional outline for the structure of this manual.
 Some pages are already available.
-Please note that some sections may change or be added as we continue to develop the content.
+Please note that sections may be revised or added as the content continues to evolve.

 Overview of Codac